martaisabelle/martaisabelle/README.md

 **Front-end Developer**

-I'm Marta Isabelle, a web developer based in Brazil.
-I work as a front-end developer.
+I'm Marta Isabelle, a front-end developer passionate about creating modern, functional, and accessible web interfaces.
+I love turning ideas into amazing digital experiences using technologies like HTML, CSS, JavaScript, and React.

 ---